georgekinnear/parsesvg/README.md

 #### Textfields

-Textfields don't necessarily take prefilling (but they can), whereas constrained-choice selections must be pre-populated.
+Textfields don't necessarily need to be prefilled (but they can), whereas constrained-choice selections must be pre-populated.
 Let's do that in ```inkscape``` for an easy life.
 You can label and describe SVG elements in ```inkscape``` by ```Ctrl-Shift-O``` (remember to hit the 'Set' button - I kept forgetting first time out, so do check when you go back to an object that the data has persisted.)
 We'll use these to pass extra information into the parser, e.g. ```choiceBox``` options, or format strings that might help with hydrating the ```id``` to include page numbers etc. This bit is going to move rapidly ... so consider any implied API to be experimental and subject to change from minute to minute.

 ```
   <g